semateos/polymer-lazy-load/README.md

-polymer lazy load withd data binding
+polymer lazy load with data binding
 ====================================

 Demo app showing how to load an element from a remote source, add it to the DOM and set up data binding amongst the parent element as well as additional siblings.